Programmierpraktikum-MVA/edgeAI/data/kitti/README.md

 **Data structure:**
-Each png-file in images has a corresponding YOLO format txt file in kitti-dataset-yolo-format/labels (images/test/000000.png <-> labels/test/000000.txt)
+Each png-file in images has a corresponding YOLO format txt file in labels (images/test/000000.png for labels/test/000000.txt)

 **Classes for objects:**